Karl's Computer Pages

 Passwords

-• The longer a password is, the more difficult it will be to guess.
+• Come up with a password that is sufficiently complex, yet easy to remember.• The longer a password is, the more difficult it will be to guess.
 A length of 8 characters is good, 12 is better - this is why pass phrases are becoming more commonly recommended.

 • A good password will have many random combinations of upper and lower case letters, numbers and even symbols.